Activities of the Usability and User Experience Community

 Yes, you can post messages about non-profit and conference

 events.
-The messages should be short, list the location of the event
+The messages should be short.
+List the location, date and time of the event

 either in the subject line or at the top of the message.